mang0kitty/blog-1/content/projects/expressgate.md

 With any luck this will work and your ExpressGate will boot up correctly with the latest version.
 You can then use [Method 2](#terminalcommands) to set your resolution to whatever you desire.

-{{% alert info %}}
+{{< alert info >}}
 This method has not been tested by myself as I do not have an ExpressGate Lite machine.
 You may also find that your EeePC is unable to run at the resolution you are attempting to use.
 Remember that although you may be able to select a higher resolution in Windows it is usually a trick which scrolls the screen around when you move the mouse.
-This <b>CAN NOT</b> be replicated in SplashTop and as such the only resolutions that will work are the actual resolutions supported by your screen.
+This **CAN NOT** be replicated in SplashTop and as such the only resolutions that will work are the actual resolutions supported by your screen.
-{{% /alert %}}
+{{< /alert >}}

 <h2 id="pointers">Some Pointers</h2>